projectchrono/chrono/doxygen/documentation/module_granular/module_granular_installation.md

 [TOC]

-This is an optional module that enables ...
+This is an optional module that enables a GPU solver specialized for simulating very large systems of granular materials with the penalty-based discrete element method (*aka SMC*).

 Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.